janakaufmanova/english-for-designers/05-presentation-stoytelling/presentation-2020-kaufmanova.md

 ## 3. MINIMALISM

+At the beginning I wasn't sure, what minimalism stands for.
 The key for minimalism is to bring the most important content to the front and reduce distraction for the user so If a design has too many elements it can be difficult to understand where to look and what is the main purpose of the design.
 That’s why I love those minimal, content focused designes - you provide mainly information that has style and clarity.
 It is a design that breathes, it is uncluttered and it is unique in it’s simplicity, elegance.
 It has one graphic element that brings the attention.
 Nothing more.
 You don’t even  have a chance to be lost in it.